Eventwave/.github/profile/README.md

 # TicketFlow

 TicketFlow is a powerful and comprehensive ticketing system designed to streamline event ticket sales.
 Built using a microservices architecture, TicketFlow leverages services like Border Gateway, Eureka, Config Server, and RabbitMQ for seamless communication and data flow between services.
+Additionally, it incorporates Keycloak and HashiCorp Vault to enhance its AuthenticationService for secure and efficient user management.

 #### Table of Contents
 * [Project Diagram](#Project-Diagram)